rssfrncs/TodoAppExample/README.md

 ## Design

+- Instead of going with a pre-made solution such as create-react-app I scaffolded the webpack.config using webpack-cli and made some major modifications.
+I like to write as much of my configuration by hand to ensure that I have a full understanding of the build process (same for babel, eslint etc.).

 - I used TypeScript because I'm comfortable with it and like the reassurance it gives me.

-  - You'll notice in the state design a neat trick which allows you to define a string union from an actual array of strings.
-I really like using string unions and avoid enums like the plague.
+  - You'll notice in the reducer state type a "neat" trick which allows one to infer a string union from an actual array of strings.
+I prefer string unions to enums as you can work with strings (less imports) whilst having complete type safety + intellisense.

 * I selected Redux mainly for it's middleware ability.
 I was able to integrate redux-persist middleware to provide persistence (localStorage) to the application with just a few lines of configuration code.
 However, I also prefer to model my state with reducers as I find that it leads to  code that is easier to understand and modify - there is an argument that reducers along with actions add boilerplate but I'd counter argue that you shouldn't trade brevity for clarity!